dulimarta/spherical-easel/docs/tools/construction.md

 ::: tool-details

+- There are two ways to create polar points:

   - Selecting a line or line segment will create the two points that are $\frac{\pi}{2}$ away from all points on the line or line segment.
+  - If two points are selected (or created by clicking at two locations) then only one polar point is created.
+Which polar point created depends on the order of the the points and the right-hand rule.
+If you put your right hand in the center of the sphere and your fingers in the direction of the first point and curl them toward the second point, your thumb points at the polar point that is created.
+If the points are antipodal (or near antipodal) then the polar point doesn't exist and nothing is created.
+However, the polar point is still created and if later the points are moved to a non-antipodal locations the polar point will appear.

-- When two polar points are created, two rows, each describing the properties of one of the points, will appear in the Points Section of the [Objects Tab](/userguide/#objects-tab).
+* When two polar points are created, two rows, each describing the properties of one of the points, will appear in the Points Section of the [Objects Tab](/userguide/#objects-tab).
-- If this tool is activated with a line segment or line selected the above action is performed automatically.
+* If this tool is activated with a line segment or line selected the above action is performed automatically.

 :::